michaelbironneau/gateway/README.md

 # Getting started

 You'll need to build the binary with `go build`.
-It's a static, standalone binary with no dependencies and there are no dependencies outside the standard library.
+It's a static, standalone binary with no dependencies.
+The code can also be used as a Go library, and it has no dependencies outside the standard library.

 Next, create a configuration file.
 The options are: